Estate Planning Basics and Avoiding Probate With A Living Trust

 - Assets held individually with no named beneficiary will go through probate.

-- Assets that are “qualified” assets (i.e. life insurance, annuities, IRA, 401(k)) with named beneficiaries will go directly to the named beneficiary(s) and avoid probate.
+- “Qualified” assets (i.e. life insurance, annuities, IRA, 401(k)) with named beneficiaries will go directly to the named beneficiary(s) and avoid probate.

 - Assets that have a Payable on Death or Transfer on Death designation will pass directly to the named beneficiary(s) and avoid probate.

-- Assets that are held jointly with rights of survivorship will go to the survivor without having to go through probate.
+- Jointly held assets with rights of survivorship will go to the survivor without having to go through probate.

 Estate Planning With A Living Will